Konstantin Klementiev (MAX IV Laboratory), Roman Chernikov (Canadian Light Source)

 Features of xrt¶

 Rays and waves.
 Classical ray tracing and wave propagation via Kirchhoff integrals, also freely intermixed.
 No further approximations, such as thin lens or paraxial.
 The optical surfaces may have figure errors, analytical or measured.
 In wave propagation, partially coherent radiation is treated by incoherent addition of coherently diffracted fields generated per electron.
+Propagation of individual coherent source modes is possible as waves, hybrid waves (i.e. partially as rays and then as waves) and only rays.

 Publication quality graphics.
 1D and 2D position histograms are simultaneously coded by hue and brightness.
 Typically, colors represent energy and brightness represents beam intensity.
 The user may select other quantities to be encoded by colors: angular and positional distributions, various polarization properties, beam categories, number of reflections, incidence angle etc. Brightness can also encode partial flux for a selected polarization and incident or absorbed power.
 Publication quality plots are provided by matplotlib with image formats PNG, PostScript, PDF and SVG.